davdar/maam/writeup/paper.markdown

 ``````````````````````````````````````````````````

 \paragraph{Path-Sensitive}
-A path-sensitive analysis will track both data and control flow precisely.
+A path-sensitive analysis tracks both data and control flow precisely.
 At
 program points 3 and 4 the analysis considers separate worlds:
 `````align````````````````````````````````````````
 3: {N=0} \quad 4: {N≠0}